pschool-in/curriculum/content/science/water-4.md

 1. Increases the availability of ground water.
 2. Control earth‛s temperature.
 3. Provides water to plants, animals and humans.
-4. Recycles Earth‛s supply of water constantly.
+4. Recycles earth‛s supply of water constantly.

 ### Did you know?